top of page

 CONEY ISLAND

-This island attraction boasts a colorful ecosystem comprising 80 species of birds like the nationally critically endangered spotted wood owl and the black-crowned night heron as well as rare plants previously thought to be nationally extinct.
-There are boardwalks taking visitors through the island’s forest and mangrove habitats leading to the beach.
-Sign up for a guided tour, which takes you through the 600 sq meter Haw Par Beach Villa, designed by Singaporean architect Ho Kwong Yew in the 1930s and built by the Haw Par brothers of Tiger Balm ointment fame.
+This island attraction boasts a colourful ecosystem comprising 80 species of birds, including the nationally critically endangered spotted wood owl and the black-crowned night heron.
+The boardwalks leading to the beach take visitors through the island’s forest and mangrove habitats.
+Sign up for a guided tour and explore the 600 sq meter Haw Par Beach Villa, designed by local architect Ho Kwong Yew and built by the Haw Par brothers of Tiger Balm ointment fame.

 How to get there: